-Cutaneous melanoma has a unique chance to be cured due to its localisation, which enables early identification of the primary site (microstaging I - excisional biopsy of the primary lesion) and of the metastases to the locoregional lymph nodes (microstaging II - sentinel nodes biopsy).
+Skin melanoma has an unique chance to be cured due to its localisation, which enables early identification of the primary site (microstaging I - excisional biopsy of the primary lesion) and of the metastases to the locoregional lymph nodes (microstaging II - sentinel nodes biopsy).

-In about 80% of patients, cutaneous melanoma is a limited, localised disease, while a loco-regional advanced or metastatic disease is primarily diagnosed in, respectively, 15% and 5% of patients.
+In about 80% of patients, cutaneous melanoma is a limited, local disease, while a loco-regional advanced or metastatic disease is primarily diagnosed in, respectively, 15% and 5% of patients.
 Progress in the adjuvant and palliative therapy of patients with metastatic melanoma is still unsatisfactory.
-The five-year overall survival rates reach in early stages of melanoma 70-95% as well as 20-70% and 20-30% in regionally advanced and metastatic disease respectively with the use of modern systemic therapy.
+The five-year overall survival rates reach in early stages of melanoma 70-95% as well as 20-70% and 5-10% in regionally advanced and metastatic disease.